 I have discussed my own and Henry's critique of Habermas in my recent book written with Kenneth Michael Panfilio, Symbolic Forms of a New Humanity, so I will not write more about that critique of Habermas here.[16]
 But I do want to return to myth as it inheres in the metaphoric aspect of language, since the last chapter in Beyond Accommodation insisted on the importance of myth for feminist theory.
 In both Symbolic Forms of a New Humanity and my 2008 book, Moral Images of Freedom, I relied on the work of the philosopher Ernst Cassirer to provide a more comprehensive framework as to why myth cannot be separated from language.[17]
 Cassirer uses the phrase "word magic" to describe how language itself connotes a world that can never be completely disenchanted.
 Word magic fixes something with a name, such that in itself it is reality.
 In other words, what is real can never be separated from the mark of ideality.
 The thought of finite creatures is always in language, and language is always embedded in a symbolic order, with competing variations and plural definitions of the meaning of reality.
 This mark of ideality should not be confused with any kind of naïve idealism.[18]
 Thus, to mimetically interact with myth, bound by what Cassirer calls word magic, is to encircle and reconfigure reality in its archetypical narrative.
 This mimetic interaction will inevitably change the fundamental understanding of reality within a symbolic world.
 If word magic is a substantive being and power in the first instance, then it is not something we can get over in modernity because it is the way human beings confront reality.

 Certainly, myself and Paget Henry, who also embraces mythico-poetical thinking as a necessary part of transformative philosophy, understand that the reconfiguration of myth is a precarious task.
 It is one in which we delve into the very symbolic world that has given rise to that which demands reconfiguration, in the case of Beyond Accommodation: the feminine within sexual difference.
-The constant struggle of language to move beyond itself, and bring to life what is our reality, is what Cassirer refers to as the importance of the hypostatization of the Word:
+The constant struggle of language to move beyond itself, and bring to life what is our reality, is what Cassirer refers to as the importance of the hypostatization of the Word

-[19] Yet it is precisely this hypostatization of the Word that always carries within it an ideality that allows the reconfiguration of mythic reality, because myth and word magic take us back to metaphoric transference, and the "as if" that has been frozen can be put back into life.[20]
+And yet, this very hypostatization of the Word is of crucial importance in the development of human mentality.
+For it is the first form in which the spiritual power inherent in language can be apprehended at all; the Word has to be conceived in the mythic mode, as a substantive being and power, before it can be comprehended as an ideal instrument, an organon of the mind, and as a fundamental function in the construction and development of spiritual reality.[19]
+Yet it is precisely this hypostatization of the Word that always carries within it an ideality that allows the reconfiguration of mythic reality, because myth and word magic take us back to metaphoric transference, and the "as if" that has been frozen can be put back into life.[20]
 For someone like Paget Henry and myself, then, myth, and mythico-poetical thinking, is not pre-modern, nor is it part of some kind of conception of a finished project of modernity such as that advocated by Habermas.
 For Henry, the rejection of mythico-poetical thinking is part of the Calibanization of Afro-Caribbean philosophy and African existentialism.
 In Beyond Accommodation and other books, I have shown how feminist writing, and not just literary writing, has engaged with the reconfiguration of myth to open up transformative possibilities that have been obscured by a patriarchal symbolic order.
 As I argued in Beyond Accommodation, Tony Morrison's use, in her novel Beloved, of the killing mother told through the life of a slave explodes some of the fantasies associated with what seems to be the worst kind of murder, one tabooed by the very ideal of motherhood.[21]

 One last note.
 In all of his work, Henry insists on what he calls both the historicist and the mythico-poetical aspect of revolutionary transformation.
 As I have already indicated, I am in complete agreement with him that we must remain faithful to the need for a socialist politics, even if we only need to constantly rethink what socialism demands.
 In Beyond Accommodation, I argued that it was a mistake to contrast so-called "materialist" feminism, which focused on the actual oppression of women, with the seemingly "elitist" French feminist writing, which appeared to be endlessly self-referential and supposedly left women's oppression untouched.
 I made this argument for two reasons.
 First, as I have already argued, there is no materiality outside of the symbolic order.
 That we are always already in language has become a commonplace understanding of how the world comes to us.
 But my focus on feminine writing, and particularly on myth and metaphor, was not to underscore that there can be a conventional and shared reality, but rather to try to demonstrate how changing the way in which we see the world and ourselves actually has material effect.
 Secondly, I did so to challenge the so-called realism of feminists who argued that the material of women's oppression was so overwhelming that every escape just turned into another barrier to our freedom and equality, and that therefore, imagining otherwise is an empty, useless fantasy.
 My critique of Catharine MacKinnon was precisely that, because she gives us a so-called "materialist" account of our oppression that encloses us in a reality in which the only hope for transformation is the complete undoing of the system.
 There is no reform project, or even a transformative project, within a patriarchal order.
 All we can do is refuse our sexed position by literally not having sex, while relentlessly exposing the brutality to women of this patriarchal order.
 But all this said, I at no time wanted to deny that women's oppression must also unite itself with struggles for a true transformation of the capitalist order.
 I was then, and continue to be, an ally of a certain kind of socialist feminism.
 Ultimately, all of my work has been inspired by Marx's famous thesis: The philosophers have only interpreted the world, in various ways; the point is to change it.